 What is the ND Dual Sensory Project?

-The North Dakota Dual Sensory Project (NDDSP) is a federally funded free resource designed to enhance the provision of services for children and youth, birth through age 21, who are Deaf-Blind.
-The mission of the Project is to promote academic achievement and to improve the results for children with disabilities by providing technical assistance (TA), supporting model demonstration projects, disseminating useful information, and implementing activities that are supported by scientifically based research.
-This Project is the sole statewide entity in ND that has been funded to build state and local capacity to serve children who are Deaf-Blind and their families.
+The North Dakota Dual Sensory Project is a federally funded free resource designed to enhance the provision of services for children and youth, birth through age 21, who are Deaf-Blind.
+The mission of the Project is to help state educational agencies (SEAs), local educational agencies (LEAs), Part C lead agencies, early intervention service providers, teachers, service providers, and families address the educational, related services, transitional, and early intervention needs of children who are Deaf-Blind to ensure that these children will graduate from high school ready for competitive employment, postsecondary education, or independent living options.
+The Project is the sole statewide entity in North Dakota ND that has been funded to build state and local capacity to serve children who are Deaf-Blind and their families.

 Who Qualifies for Services?

-- Individuals who have a mild to severe hearing loss and vision impairment that require adaptations or modifications
+- Individuals who have a mild-profound hearing loss and low-vision-legal blindness that require adaptations or modifications

-- Individuals who have a diagnosis which places them at risk for developing a hearing loss and vision impairment
+- Individuals who have a diagnosed syndrome or pathology which impacts hearing and vision

-- Individuals with multiple disabilities who may demonstrate inconsistent responses with hearing and/or vision during evaluations or in the natural environment, such as CVI or CAP disorders
+- Individuals with multiple disabilities who demonstrate inconsistent responses to hearing and vision evaluations or in their natural environments such as Cortical Vision Impairment or Central Auditory Processing disorders

 Who Benefits from Services?